paolodelia99/mario-maker/README.md

 - a **Ground layer**: the ***object layer*** which wraps all the grounds tiles of the graphics layer, making them collidable entities.
 - a **Bricks layer**: the ***object layer*** which wraps all the brick tiles of the graphics layer, making them collidable entities.
 - a **Square Bricks layer**: the ***object layer*** which wraps all the square bricks tiles of the graphics layer, making them collidable entities.
-- a **Question Block layer**:  the ***object layer*** which wraps all the question mark tiles of the graphics layer, making them collidable entites.
+- a **Question Block layer**:  the ***object layer*** which wraps all the question mark tiles of the graphics layer, making them collidable entities.
-The additional properties that a object, in this layer, can have are the following:
+The additional properties that an object, in this layer, can have are the following:
     - **coins**: bool prop which when is true means that the question mark block have a coin in it
     - **super_mario_mushroom**: bool prop which when is true means that the question mark block have the super mario mushroom in it
     - **flame_mushroom**: bool prop which when is true means that the question mark block have the flame mushroom/flower in it